adventure travel & photography

 Unfortunately, Petra has many working children who sell souvenirs along ancient paths.
 Many of them have to leave school to help their parents.

 If tourists wanted to see in the B'doul people the incarnation of the Nabataeans, they probably accepted that role.
 Propagating that identity was a strategy to gain recognition, and that's perfectly fine.
 If that helps them now, who cares if the Nabatean genes are still there or not.

 Here is an interesting article about the B'doul tribe if you want to learn a bit more about them.

-Petra is an easy place to visit independently.
-For travellers flying to Queen Alia International Airport, which is 30 minutes from Amman, you can reach Petra in about three hours by car.
-If you choose to use public transportation, you can take a JETT bus directly to Petra.
-There is a minibus that departs from Aqaba, although there is no schedule - it departs early in the morning from Wadi Musa towards Aqaba, and then returns from Aqaba when it is full, and so on.
-Some other options:
+Petra is easy to visit independently.
+Travellers flying to Queen Alia International Airport, 30 minutes from Amman, can reach Petra by car in about three hours.
+Alternatively, they can take a JETT bus directly to Petra.
+There is also a minibus that departs from Aqaba, but without a set schedule.
+It leaves Wadi Musa early in the morning and returns from Aqaba when full.

 Travel to Jordan